 Major expenditures were for education which continues to be an area that the town devotes significant resources.
-Education represented 63.4% of total expenses, down from the prior year of 68.5%.
-Public safety expenses represented 14.2% of total expenses, up from the prior year of 12.6%.
-Actual expenditures increased in all categories, except debt service, primarily due to employee benefits expenses due to recognition of pension and other postemployment benefit liabilities.
-No other expense types were greater than 10% of total expenses in 2021 or 2020.
+Education represented 63.2% of total expenses, which is flat with the prior year allocation.
+Cost of living increases were offset by the expenses associated with the on-behalf pension payments discussed above in the revenue section causing an overall reduction in dollar amount.
+Public safety expenses represented 15.3% of total expenses, up from the prior year of 14.2%.
+Actual expenses in all categories were somewhat consistent with the prior year which is representative of consistent operations.
+No other expense types were greater than 10% of total expenses in 2022 or 2021.

-Business-type Activities - Major revenue sources consist of revenue from user charges, which represented approximately 99.9% of total fiscal year 2021, which was up slightly from 99.2% in the prior year.
-Water expenses decreased nearly \$0.1 million, as operations were consistent with the prior year.
+Business-type Activities - Major revenue sources consist of revenue from user charges, which represented approximately 99.9% of total fiscal year 2022, which was consistent with the 99.9% in the prior year.
+Water expenses decreased over \$0.3 million, as operations were consistent with the prior year.